UTL

 std::size_t get_thread_count();

-Returns current number of worker threads in the static thread pool.
+Returns the number of threads in the thread pool.

 Ranges